Harper Adams is dedicated to protecting your privacy online. Any data collected is securely stored, and only used for the purpose it was collected.

 We are committed to ensuring that your information is stored securely.
 In order to prevent unauthorised access or disclosure, we have put in place suitable physical, electronic and managerial procedures to safeguard and secure the information we collect online.

-Using our online forms we may collect information such as email address, postal addresses or phone numbers and may contact you using these means in order to provide you with further information we think you may find interesting.
-However if you don't wish to receive this information, please tick the box provided to opt out.
+Using our online forms we may collect information such as email address, postal addresses or phone numbers and may wish to contact you using these means in order to provide you with further information we think you may find interesting.
+If you wish to receive this information, please tick the box provided to opt in.

 You may request details of personal information which we hold about you under the Data Protection Act 1998.
 A small fee will be payable.
-If you would like a copy of the information held on you please contact us - Freedom of Information.
+If you would like a copy of the information held on you please contact us - firstname.lastname@example.org.

 If you believe that any information we are holding on you is incorrect or incomplete, please write to or email us as soon as possible at the above address.
 We will promptly correct any information found to be incorrect.

 We may link to external websites to provide you with more information, in this case we are not responsible for the content of the third-party website.